ruboarm/Product-Management-API/README.md

 You can test API functionality by using built in Swagger in which included Authentication security or by other similar tool like **Postman**.\
 After successful login you can keep the authentication by generated **JWT** token and test as well functions which require authentication with **[Authorize]** attribute.

-Sample database included in the project as well in DB folder
+Sample database included in the project as well in "db" folder

 # Screenshots
 ![Swagger](images/Swagger.png)